Home > Web Tips and Articles

 Contact Us Navigation Button

 Usability studies (those that test how user-friendly a website is) show us, without a doubt, that the majority of people look for a “Contact Us” navigation link or button within the primary navigation of a website.
-Don’t be fooled into thinking that just because the contact information is on the homepage, that people will actually see it.
+Don’t be fooled into thinking that just because the contact information is on the homepage somewhere, that people will actually see it.
 In numerous usability tests, people will overlook contact information in the quest for that widely desirable “Contact Us” button or link.
-So, include a Contact Us button in your website’s navigation.

 Remember that one of your website’s primary functions is to provide information on your business or service and to get people to contact you for more information.
 So, make it easy for them to do just that!